apache/incubator-retired-iota/fey-core/README.md

 ### Sample JSON

 This JSON specifies an Orchestration that has only one Ensemble.
-The Ensemble defines the Redis and ZMQ _.jar_ and then map the Redis to ZMQ.
+The Ensemble defines the Redis and ZMQ _.jar_ and then maps the Redis Permer's output messages to to the ZMQ Performer.

 ```json
 {